soumyadeeptadas/EtherHeal/README.md

 <br/>

-- If donor has not been matched with any recipient:- It doesnt show the hospital and recipeint details as its not matched yet.
+- If donor has not been matched with any recipient:-<br>
+It doesnt show the hospital and recipeint details as its not matched yet.

 <br/>

-- If donor has been matched with any recipient:-
+- If donor has been matched with any recipient:-<br>
 It shows the hospital and recipeint details of the matched recipient.

 <br/>